tjkerby/Phylogeny_Pipeline/aTRAM_Tutorial_for_multiple_species.md

 cat *.faa > all.faa
 ```

 Next we begin using aTRAM.
-The first step is the preprocessing.
+The first step is the preprocessing step.

 # aTRAM Preprocessing

 The preprocessing step takes paired-end reads as input and from them creates BLAST database shards as well as a sqlite database for rapid read retrieval.
-The bigger your reads are the more shards you will have.
-The script below will run atram_preprocessor.py on all of the paired-end reads in a directory.
+The bigger your reads the more shards you will have.
+The script below will run atram_preprocessor.py on all of the paired-end reads in the Reads directory.

 ```bash
 #!/bin/sh